mlcommons/croissant/docs/croissant-spec-draft.md

 }
 ```

-The `cr:Label` data type can also be applied to a complex Field, e.g., a nested `RecordSet`, that contains multiple annotations.
-The following example, extracted from the COCO2014 Croissant definition, defines the annotations `RecordSet` as being a label of the images `RecordSet` it is nested in.
+The `cr:Label` data type can also be applied to a complex Field that contains multiple annotations.
+The following example, extracted from the COCO2014 Croissant definition, defines the annotations `Field` as being a label of the images `RecordSet`.

 ```json
 {